nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

   you trust **someone still watching**.
 "This certificate has not been revoked."
 "This is the current key."

-Each of those has a cure, and each cure is a single edit to the claim:
+Each has a cure, and each cure is a single edit to the claim:

 1. **Restrict the window.** Stop saying "latest."
 Say "as of entry 1,204."
 That claim endures.